Vedic Astrology is also known as Jyotisha which is based on the belief that the planets and other heavenly bodies influence a person’s life.

-Vedic astrology (Jyotisha) has Siddhanta, Samhita, and Hora as its three main branches:
+Vedic Astrology (Jyotisha) has Siddhanta, Samhita and Hora as its three main branches:

-Siddhanta implies Astronomy and its application to astrology.
-Samhita refers to ordinary astrology.
-It predicts important events related to countries such as political events, war, earthquakes, meteorology, financial positions, elect ional astrology; Vastu Shastra
+Samhita: Samhita refers to ordinary astrology.
+It predicts important events related to countries such as political events, war, earthquakes, meteorology, financial positions, election, Vastu Shastra and so on.

 Scientific Basis of Vedic Astrology